 Or, maybe you’ve watched others paint in videos using various brushes.

-And, if you’re like me, you wonder sometimes if your painting could improve if you just had that one perfect brush that could make that technique this much easier….
+And, you wonder sometimes if your painting could improve if you just had that one perfect brush that could make that technique this much easier….

 Well, with any tool you kind of have to know what your goals are.
 Once your goal is set, it does become easier to decide what materials you’ll need to accomplish what you want to do.

 The same is true for miniature painting.
-Your paint brush is just a tool for a single task of painting a miniature.
-Of course, painting a miniature is mostly just that, painting.
+Your paint brush is a tool for a single task.

 So, our goal is easy, right?